apiaryio/api-blueprint/examples/Gist Fox API.md

     [Gist][]

 ### Edit a gist [PATCH]
-All files from the previous version of the gist are carried over by default if not included in the hash.
-Deletes can be performed by including the filename with a null hash.
+To update a gist simply send a JSON with updated values for one or more of the Gist resource states.
+All states from the previous version of this gist are carried over by default if not included in the hash.

 + Request (application/json)

         {
-            "description": "Description of Gist",
-            "files": {
-                "file.txt": {
             "content": "Updated file contents"
-                },
-                "old_name.txt": {
-                    "filename": "new_name.txt",
-                    "content": "Modified contents"
-                },
-                "new_file.txt": {
-                    "content": "A new file"
-                },
-                "delete_this_file.txt": null
-            }
         }

 + Response 200